expressing numbers in text

-In scientific text, arabic numerals should be used in preference of words when the number stands for anything that can be counted or measured.
+In scientific text, use arabic numerals in preference of words when the number stands for anything that can be counted.
 By the way, numerals are the symbols used to represent numbers.
-For example, there are 10 arabic numberals, i.e., 0 to 9.
+For example, there are 10 arabic numerals, i.e., 0 to 9.

 For non-technical texts, the Chicago Manual suggests to spell out all numbers from one through one hundred.
 It does, however, also give an alternative rule that applies to scientific or journalistic contexts, i.e., that of spelling out single-digit numbers and using numerals for all others.

 Twenty-two kids and seven dogs were packed into two vans.

 The property is held on a ninety-nine-year lease.